louixs/ubersicht_google_calendar/README.md

 This widget especially the oauth.sh is still at beta stage.
 Please use at your own risk.
 I would also highly appreciate constructive feedback.
 Many thanks.

 ## To-do:
+- fix sorting; sorting of the event is not in the order of time but number at the moment
 - Add locations?